-Through intentional and deliberate actions and investment, US Lacrosse (USL) seeks to lead efforts to create meaningful dialogue with Native American leaders to help frame the creation of more specific organizational priorities related to increasing diversity within the organization and the sport.
-USL has created a Native American Advisory Council in order to seek better understanding of how our organization can best support sport growth and sustainability efforts in Native communities.
+Through intentional and deliberate actions and investment, US Lacrosse seeks to lead efforts to create meaningful dialogue with Native American leaders to help frame the creation of more specific organizational priorities related to increasing diversity within the organization and the sport.
+A primary purpose of the Native American Advisory Council is to help US Lacrosse better understand how to support sport growth and sustainability efforts in Native communities.

 Interested in being involved with the council?
 Please fill out the form linked below.